-Designations: natural heritage, landscape, historic

-This is an old version of the page Date published: 23 January, 2021 Date superseded: 13 January, 2022

-For recent changes to this guidance, please see the bottom of the page .
+Designations: natural heritage, landscape, historic This is an old version of the page Date published: 12 January, 2022 Date superseded: 24 January, 2023 For recent changes to this guidance, please see the bottom of the page.

-Introduction

-If you intend to apply to this scheme on any land that is within a designated site, or will affect a designated site, you must take this into account when preparing your application.
+The version of this page applicable to the AECS 2021 restricted round can be found in the Agri-Environment Climate Scheme full guidance archive Introduction If you intend to apply to this scheme on any land that is within a designated site, or will affect a designated site, you must take this into account when preparing your application.
 There are three types of designation that may impact on an application: